-Bill drives an 18,000kg rigid lorry delivering sandwiches and other chilled products to shops; it’s a challenging job role that requires a lot of handballing and consists of over 20 deliveries per day.
+Bill drives an 18,000kg rigid lorry, delivering sandwiches and other chilled products to shops; it’s a challenging job role that requires a lot of handballing and consists of over twenty deliveries per day.

-Before starting work Bill conducts his daily checks and marks down any issues in the vehicles defect book.
-Yesterday his company sent him on a training course that has assisted him in his job, and he is trying to put what he learnt into practice.
+Before starting work, Bill must conduct his daily checks and marks down any issues in the vehicle defect book.
+Yesterday his company sent him on a training course that will help him do his job more effectively.

 Today is Tuesday, and he had a long day which consisted of 9 hours driving time.
-His route today takes him around Snowdonia in Wales.
+His route took him around Snowdonia in Wales.
 The area is known for having lots of steep declines that a driver needs to take care on

-Bill will drive the maximum allowable hours this week, and he is operating under EU rules
+Bill will drive the maximum allowable hours this week, and he is operating under EU driving rules

 Case Study 137